Aleqxi/java-ec2/documentation/project_backlog.md

 * Skip one-character words 25.4.2021
 * Refactoring: clarify GUI and SpellChecker difference in code 25.4.2021
 * Track and fix array length +-1 issue that prints when testing and initializing 27.4.2021
+* After first performance tests are completed, enhance performance with tracking already saved words.
+5.5.2021
+* Add one more level to add bigger optimal string alignment distances (as some rare long words do not get suggestions at all with current limits) 5.5.2021